robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

   intervals.
 Increment or decrementing by 1 every 20 to 50 msecs produces nice smooth fades.

-wTrig.stopAllTracks(void) - this commands stops any and all tracks that are currently playing.
+wTrig.stopAllTracks() - this commands stops any and all tracks that are currently playing.